AshridgeTechnologies/elemento/stories/Backlog.md

 - OPFS file store
 - SQLite WASM data store
 - SQL or IDB table creation and updating from Data Types
+- Import and export to/from data store - esp browser
 - Better queries
 - Database and data sync review - consider RxDB, CRDTs, etc
 - Tools can do deployment - parameters, access to project, GitHub, etc